allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-vault/DonationVotingMerkleDistributionVaultStrategy.md

 ## Smart Contract Overview

-* **License:** The `DonationVotingMerkleDistributionStrategy` contract adheres to the AGPL-3.0-only License, promoting open-source usage with specific terms.
+* **License:** The `DonationVotingMerkleDistributionVaultStrategy` contract adheres to the AGPL-3.0-only License, promoting open-source usage with specific terms.
 * **Solidity Version:** Developed using Solidity version 0.8.19, leveraging the latest Ethereum smart contract advancements.
 * **External Libraries:** Utilizes the `MerkleProof`, `ReentrancyGuard`, and `Multicall` libraries from OpenZeppelin for enhanced security, efficiency, and reentrancy protection.
 * **Interfaces:** Interfaces with the `IAllo` and `IRegistry` components for external communication.